JiayuLi-997/DAF-for-churn/README.md

 ```

 </br>
-Run `churn_prediction.sh` to generate all data and get the results.
+Run `src/churn_prediction.sh` to generate all data and get the results.